bensk/CS9/readme.md

 ## Raffle
 To help encourage your punctuality, TEALS has provided prizes for a weekly raffle.
 You can get a raffle ticket for getting to class early, and for participation.
-At the end of the year, we will have a grand prize: an Xbox One.

 ## Grades